 Bleeding the jack refers to the process of forcefully eliminating the air from the system.

-Accumulation of air may hinder the jack from properly rising and maybe resulting in collapsing.
+Accumulation of air may hinder the jack from properly rising and maybe result in collapsing.

 Bleeding the air is essential, especially after changing the oil or filling the oil.